History of the Gambia: Trader control

 Meanwhile, the Duke of Courland had lodged a protest against the seizure of his possessions in a time of peace.
 On 17 November 1664, after negotiations over the future of the territories, he relinquished in favour of Charles II all claims to his African possessions and in return was granted the island of Tobago and the right for himself to personally trade in the River Gambia.

+From the mid-seventeenth century onwards, "English, Dutch, French and Baltic merchant adventurers shared and fought over trading rights from the restricted, neighbouring bases of Fort James Island and Albreda."

 In 1667, the Royal Adventurers sublet their rights between Capes Blanco and Palmas to another body of adventurers, who became known as the Gambia Adventurers.
 They were to exploit the Rivers Gambia, Sierra Leone, and Sherbro.This group of adventurers enjoyed these rights for only a year, when, on the expiration of their lease, they reverted to the Royal African Company, which had purchased the rights and property of the Royal Adventurers six years earlier.

 In 1677, the French wrested the island of Gorée from the Dutch.
 This began a century and a half period of struggle between England and France for political and commercial supremacy in the regions of Senegal and the Gambia.
 By 1681, the French had acquired a small enclave at Albreda opposite to James Island.
 Except for short period, during which trouble with the natives of Barra or hostilities with England compelled them to temporarily abandon the place, they retained a foothold there until 1857.